Adrasteon/SocialChatEnvironment/README.md

     User Management and Security: Implementing robust user management and security systems will be beyond the scope of this initial prototype.

 Collaboration:
-    Code Generation: PaLM2 will generate code snippets and blueprints for various functionalities based on specifications provided by the developer.
+    Code Generation: Bard AI will generate code snippets and blueprints for various functionalities based on specifications provided by the developer.
     Implementation: The developer will integrate the generated code into the Unreal Engine project and implement additional features as needed.
     Testing and Feedback: We will work together to test the prototype, identify issues, and iterate on the design based on feedback.